passivelib/mcell/README.md

   To start the simulation for all FastHenry input files in the `fastHenryFile` folder, execute the script by running `source runFastHenry.sh`.
 All simulation results  (Z-parameters), will be saved in the `zFile` folder.

+## Desigh flow
+- Perform a geometry sweep and simulate using FastHenry.
+FastHenry can model thousands of components in just a few minutes.
+Based on the extracted parameters (L, Q, k), the user can identify several potential candidates for the desired component.
+- Use EMX to more accurately model the selected candidates, conducting a narrower geometry sweep if needed, and then choose the optimal component.

 ## Cadence Virtuoso Interface
 MCELL has dedicated Cadence Virtuoso Interface.
 It can be started from Layout Editor and resulting cell is directly drown in it.